TheScriptGuy/certificateAuthenticationGenerator/README.md

   --generateClientCertificate
                         Generate the client certificate to use for client authentication.
   --generatePKCS12      generate a PKCS12 type file.
+  --nonRestrictiveRootCA
+                        Remove Root CA extensions.
+USE WITH CAUTION.
   --removeAllCertsAndKeys
                         Removes all files matching wildcard *.crt, *.key, *.p12.
 USE WITH CAUTION.
   --windowsInstallation